Codevate/restaurant-search-example/README.md

 ## About Codevate

-Codevate is a specialist [app development company](https://www.codevate.com/) that builds cloud-connected software.
+Codevate is a specialist [UK mobile app development company](https://www.codevate.com/) that builds cloud-connected software.
 This repository was created for a blog post about a [custom web application development](https://www.codevate.com/services/web-development) project and was written by Chris Lush.